 Vector graphics contain geometric objects such as lines and curves.
 This gives greater flexibility compared to raster-only formats (such as PNG and JPEG) which have to store information for every pixel of the graphic.
 Typically, vector formats can also integrate raster images and can combine them with vector information such as clipping paths to produce a complete illustration; SVG is no exception.

-Since all modern displays are raster-oriented, the difference between raster-only and vector graphics comes down to where they are rasterized; client side in the case of vector graphics, as opposed to already rasterized on the server.
+Since all modern displays are raster-oriented, the difference between raster-only and vector graphics comes down to where they are rasterised; client side in the case of vector graphics, as opposed to already rasterised on the server.
 SVG gives control over the rasterisation process, for example to allow anti-aliased artwork without the ugly aliasing typical of low quality vector implementations.
-SVG also provides client-side raster filter effects, so that moving to a vector format does not mean the loss of popular effects such as soft drop shadows.
+SVG also provided client-side raster filter effects, so that moving to a vector format does not mean the loss of popular effects such as soft drop shadows.

 Most existing XML grammars represent either textual information, or represent raw data such as financial information.
 They typically provide only rudimentary graphical capabilities, often less capable than the HTML 'img' element.
 SVG fills a gap in the market by providing a rich, structured description of vector and mixed vector/raster graphics; it can be used standalone, or as an XML namespace with other grammars.